MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 To delete email addresses for super users and delegated administrators, remove these users by using the [Remove-AadrmSuperUser](/powershell/module/aadrm/Remove-AadrmSuperUser) cmdlet and [Remove-AadrmRoleBasedAdministrator](/powershell/module/aadrm/Remove-AadrmRoleBasedAdministrator).

-To delete personal data in document tracking logs, admin logs, or usage logs for the Azure Rights Management service, use the following section to raise a request with Microsoft Support.
+To delete personal data in document tracking logs, administration logs, or usage logs for the Azure Rights Management service, use the following section to raise a request with Microsoft Support.

 To delete personal data stored locally on computers, use any standard Windows tools.